Responsibilities Taxonomy

 </respStmt>

-In this example, we give credit to Hannah King, a student who encoded a transcription:
+In this example, we give credit to the LEMDO team for encoding a transcription and

 <respStmt>